Gautham103/ECEN-602-Network_Programming/Programming_Assignment_2/README.md

 ------------------------------------------------------------------------------------------------------------------------
 Description:

-In this project, we have implemented an RFC 862 echo protocol.
-The server program accepts requests from the clients, and whatever the client sends to the server is echoed back to the client.
-When the client terminates, the server closes the connection with the client.
+In this project, we have implemented a Simple Broadcast Chat Protocol (SBCP) protocol.
+The server provides a single chat room which accepts connections only from a finite number of clients.
+The client send JOIN request to the server and server can accept the connection and send ACK message or it reject it by sending a NACK message.
+To broadcast the message to other user the client uses send command and server uses FWD message to forward message to other clients.
+In addition, the server send list of connected user to the newly connected user.
+It also send message to other connected clients when a new user joins or an existing user drop the chat.

-Server and makefile are implemented by Amit Rawat.
+Server.c, helper.c and makefile are implemented by Amit Rawat.
 Client, read/write functions and test cases are implemented by Gautham Srinivasan.

 --------------------------------------------------------------------------------------------------------------------------
 Directory Structure:

-bin - contains the binary echo(client) and echos(server)
-include - contains the file common.h
-obj - contains the object files of server.c, common.c, and client.c.
-src - contains the source file.
+bin - contains the binary client and server include - contains the file common.h obj - contains the object files of server.c, common.c, and client.c. src - contains the source file.